HPInc/pcoip-license-server/README.md

 # python-pcoip-agent-lls
-Tool that displays the maximum CAS license concurrent usage over time
+Tool that displays the maximum CAS license concurrent usage over time.
+Once the tool is started, it will continue to run and output results until terminated.

 ## Setup Instructions